COVID-19 Policy and Protocol for Spring Camp

-- We will perform a NON-CONTACT (forehead) temperature screening and a rapid antigen test on everyone as they arrive.
+- We will perform a rapid antigen test on everyone as they arrive.

-- After a negative PCR test, a negative antigen test, and a “normal” temperature are recorded there will be no masking or distancing requirements for anyone attending the event – people are welcome to mask or distance if they choose.
+- After the negative pre-camp tests and the negative on-arrival tests are recorded, there will be no masking or distancing requirements for anyone attending the event – people are welcome to mask or distance if they choose.

 - At the event, please report any symptoms ASAP to the Health Coordinator.

 - Isolation space(s) are available for anyone symptomatic and/or testing positive and unable to leave the event

 - After the event, for the two weeks following your departure, report any symptoms or positive COVID test results to the organizers so we can inform the group and prevent spread in our home communities.